What is Mindfulness and How Can It Help Me?

 What is Mindfulness?

 First of all, what is mindfulness?
 Mindfulness is simply the skill of being in the present moment.
 It is so simple, but that doesn’t mean it’s easy.
-For example, how many times do we eat something without really being hungry, or even without really tasting our food?
+For example, how many times do we eat something without really being hungry or even without really tasting our food?
 How many times do we zone out on our drive to work because we do it every single day?
-Just the other day, I was driving somewhere that was in the same general direction of my office.
+Just the other day, I was driving somewhere in the same general direction as my office.
 Since I started taking my everyday path, I started driving to work before I even realized that I wasn’t going there.
-I missed the turn that I actually needed to take and I had to turn around in order to continue on my journey.
+I missed the turn that I actually needed to take, and I had to turn around in order to continue on my journey.

 How to Practice Mindfulness?